 The rule leaving open the partnership taxable year with respect to a deceased partner was adopted in 1954 to prevent the bunching of income that could occur with respect to a partnership reporting on a fiscal year other than the calendar year.
 Without this rule, as many as 23 months of income might have been reported on the partner's final return.
 Legislative changes occurring since 1954 have required most partnerships to adopt a calendar year, reducing the possibility of bunching.
-Consequently, income and deductions are better matched if the partnership taxable year closes upon a partner's last return.
+Consequently, income and deductions are better matched if the partnership taxable year closes upon a partner's death and partnership items are reported on the decedent's last return.